JonathanLorand/patterning/README.md

 Further/other info:
 - The word "repository" that is used on the GitHub webpage can be thought of as just meaning "folder" or "place"
-- Some documents (such as .txt files and .md files) can be edited directly in the GitHub webpage (there is a little pencil symbol to enter edit mode).
+- Some documents (such as .txt files and .md files) can be created and/or edited directly in the GitHub webpage (there is a little pencil symbol to enter edit mode).
 In order to save changes, one needs to scroll down and click the green button labeled with "Commit Changes".